OriginTrail/dkg-docs/dkg-v6-beta/testnet-node-setup-instructions/setup-instructions-arch-linux.md

 #### **Step 5 - Ports**

-Allow traffic on ports 8900 (RPC) and 9000 (libp2p) on your router.
+Allow traffic on ports 8900 (RPC) and 9000 (libp2p) on your router if you are running nodes locally.
 Note that all ports are open by default on Arch Linux.

 #### **Step 6 - Create .env file:**